 (Jeremiah 29:11, NIV).

-I’d quit before, but the whole time I did I craved cigarettes, not so when I quit with God.
+And God can do things we can’t.
+I’d quit smoking before, but the whole time I wasn’t smoking I craved a cigarette, but that didn’t happen when I quit with God.

 And that was what?
 Thirty years ago! 😳

 My guess is that you’re still reading because there’s something you want to change and you’d like some help.
 Amiright?

 If that’s true, let’s do it!